-- 1. Select Jobs > Recurring Jobs.
+- 1. Select Jobs > Recurring Jobs. - 2.
+In the Recurring Job Administration dialog box, click 🕑 .

 You can specify that the recurring job is run manually in the Add Recurring Job and Edit Recurring Job dialog boxes.
 Refer to Adding and modifying recurring jobs for more information.